 The tight crumb is moist and almost squishy yet holds up to multiple layers of fluffy fudge frosting.
 It is easy to stack and slice without too many loose crumbs.

-Any bits that did crumble were moist enough to be pressed back together.
 If something could embody moist and dense at the same time, it would be this fudgy cake.

 Oil: The fat of choice in this chocolate cake is a neutral oil, like canola or grapeseed.
 It tenderizes the cake and keeps it insanely moist for days.
 Unlike a Devil’s Food Cake that uses butter to make it fluffy, the oil makes it tender with a tight crumb in the best way.